Mid Taper Fade Curly Hair

 Volume Curls With Tapered Sides

-Men who enjoy fuller curls benefit from this style.
-The top stays voluminous and healthy, while the tapered edges prevent hair from spreading too wide.
-This balance creates a clean but natural look that stands out without heavy styling.
+If you enjoy fuller curls, this version keeps the top voluminous and healthy while the tapered edges stop the hair spreading too wide.
+That balance creates a clean but natural look that stands out without heavy styling.

 Side-Swept Curly Hair With Mid Taper